Did you know that 1 in 4 pregnancies end in miscarriage? Read the latest statistics with expert insights into miscarriages.

 Q1.
 What treatments are available for a miscarriage that is missed or incomplete?

 Q2.
-What distinguishes late miscarriage from second or mid-trimester loss?
+What distinguishes late miscarriage from second or third-trimester loss?

 These terms all refer to a pregnancy where the baby dies between 14 weeks and 23 weeks and six days.
 Individuals who have gone through this experience don’t prefer specific terminology, and many feel that the word ‘miscarriage’ doesn’t quite fit, particularly for later losses.
 More respondents were comfortable with the term ‘second-trimester loss,’ which is commonly used.10